SmokinCaterpillar/pyclaudius/README.md

 ## MCP Tools

 pyclaudius runs an in-process MCP server that gives Claude direct tool access.
-A FastMCP HTTP server starts alongside the bot on `127.0.0.1` and Claude CLI connects to it via `--mcp-config`.
+A FastMCP HTTP server starts alongside the bot on `127.0.0.1`, and at startup pyclaudius registers it with Claude CLI via `claude mcp add --transport http --scope project`.
 This lets Claude call tools mid-conversation, see results, and reason over them.

 Tools are registered conditionally based on feature flags (`MEMORY_ENABLED`, `CRON_ENABLED`, `EMAIL_ENABLED`, `BACKLOG_ENABLED`).